Cray-HPE/canu/readme.md

 - Added Mellanox support to the `canu config bgp` command
 - Added Dell/Mellanox support to the `canu generate network config` & `canu generate switch config` commands
 - Updated `canu validate shcd-cabling` to show port by port differences.
+- Updated the docs in the `/docs` folder to build automatically with nox

 ## [unreleased]